-- (a) A person or a close member of that person's family is related to the Group if that person: - (i) Has control or joint control over the Group; - (ii) Has significant influence over the Group; or - (iii) Is a member of the key management personnel of the holding company of the Group, or the Group. - (b) An entity is related to the Group if any of the following conditions applies : - (i) The entity and the Group are members of the same group; - (ii) One entity is an associate or joint venture of the other entity; - (iii) Both entities are joint ventures of the same third party; - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) The entity is a post-employment benefit plan for the benefits of employees of either the Group or an entity related to the Group; - (vi) The entity is controlled or jointly-controlled by a person identified in (a) above; or - (vii) A person identified in (a)(i) above which has significant influence over the entity or is a member of the key management personnel of the entity or of the parent of the entity.
+- (a) A person or a close member of that person's family is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of the key management personnel of the holding company of the Group, or the Group. - (b) An entity is related to the Group if any of the following conditions applies : - (i) the entity and the Group are members of the same group; - (ii) one entity is an associate or joint venture of the other entity; - (iii) both entities are joint ventures of the same third party; - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) the entity is a post-employment benefit plan for the benefits of employees of either the Group or an entity related to the Group; - (vi) the entity is controlled or jointly-controlled by a person identified in (a) above; - (vii) a person identified in (a)(i) above which has significant influence over the entity or is a member of the key management personnel of the entity or of the parent of the entity; or - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.